corvus-migratorius/genlab.common/roles/mount_device/README.md

 Role Variables
 --------------

-`devices`: a list of objects, describing which device should be mounted, and how (see below for an example)
+- `mount_device_devices`: a list of objects, describing which device should be mounted, and how

 Dependencies
 ------------